Ayurveda Constipation Medicine Without Harsh Laxatives

 Q1) What is the ideal diet in Ayurveda treatment for constipation?

-A) Ayurveda recommends the health seekers to consume a fiber-rich diet that includes fruits, vegetables, whole grains, millets, and plenty of warm water.
-Refrain from consuming spicy , sugary, processed, and cold foods.
+A) Ayurveda recommends that health seekers consume a fiber-rich diet that includes fruits, vegetables, whole grains, millets, and plenty of warm water.
+Refrain from consuming spicy, sugary, processed, and cold foods.

 Q2) Does Ayurveda recommend fasting for constipation relief?